 Master's of Science Health Care Administration Program

-We are now offering a FULLY ONLINE MS Healthcare Administration program.
-This is a separate program from our regular, Hayward based MS HCA program and is offered in a cohort model only.
-We hope to have a new cohort for Fall 2014.
-One important requirement for this new program ONLY is that students must have at least 2 years of professional experience in the healthcare field.
+We also offer a FULLY ONLINE MS Healthcare Administration program.
+This is a separate program from our regular, Hayward Campus-based MS-HCA program and is offered in a cohort model only.
+We will have a new cohort for Fall 2015.
+One important requirement for this program is that students must have at least 2 years of professional experience in the healthcare field.
+Professional health care experience is not a requirement for the Hayward Campus-based program.
 Preference will be given to students currently employed in healthcare.
 For complete information about this new program, please go to: http://www.ce.csueastbay.edu/degree/healthcare/index.shtml.

 Health Care delivery is undergoing rapid growth and change in the U.S. -- change that will accelerate in the 21st century.
 As a result, the responsibilities of health care jobs are continuously being redefined.
 In this dynamic environment, organizations must manage for continuous improvement and maintain flexibility to respond to the latest challenges.
 This underscores the constant need for health care professionals to learn new knowledge and gain new skills.

 The MS-HCA program seeks to develop professionals who understand how to manage non-profit, for-profit, and voluntary health care organizations in effective and innovative ways.
 The program focuses on the need for health care administrators to be continuous learners, critical thinkers, and ethical practitioners by recognizing the multiply-constructed nature of human, social, and organizational realities and the complex relationships between the system of health providers and the needs of the community.